-- Tilt your seat backward to support your spine.
-Bring a small pillow or cushion with you for lumbar support, and a C-shaped neck pillow to encourage proper posture and to help you sleep.
-You might also want to sit on your jacket or a blanket to reduce the discomfort of sitting on an inadequately cushioned seat.
+Tilt your seat backward to support your spine.
+Bring a small pillow or cushion with you for lumbar support, and a C-shaped neck pillow to encourage proper posture and help you sleep.
+You might also want to sit on your jacket or a blanket to reduce the discomfort you’ll feel from sitting on an inadequately cushioned seat.

-- Choose an aisle seat.
-You’ll be able to get up more frequently to stretch and walk around without disturbing the person sleeping beside you.
-Simple stretches keep the blood flowing and the soft tissues in your back from stiffening.
+Choose an aisle seat.
+You’ll be able to get up more frequently to stretch and walk around without disturbing the person sleeping behind you.
+Simple stretches keep the blood flowing and keeps the soft tissues in your back from stiffening.
 Be aware that keeping your legs in a bent position for long periods can lead to blood clots.
 Contracting and relaxing your muscles can help, along with pushing up with your toes to shift your knees up and down.
-In addition, do some range-of-motion exercises, including forward, backward, left/right side bending, and left/right twisting in both your neck and lower back.
+In addition, do some range of motion exercises, including forward, backward, left/right side bending, and left/right twisting in both your neck and lower back.

-- Alternate holding your hands at the 2 o’clock and 7 o’clock positions, then the 10 o’clock and 5 o’clock positions.
+Alternate holding your hands at the 2 o’click and 7 o’clock positions, and then the 10 o’clock and 5 o’clock positions.
 Don’t grip the wheel too tightly, as that increases muscle fatigue in the hands, wrists and arms.

 If pain lingers after you travel, visit your chiropractor for relief.
 Dr. Boyd and her team are experts in Chiropractic BioPhysics (CBP), a method of remodeling and realigning the spine to restore normal nerve flow.
 The team at Symmetry Health Center is among only a handful of Oakland, Alameda and East Bay chiropractors trained in CBP, the most research- and results-oriented corrective chiropractic technique.